DavidPulcifer/PaletteJack/README.md

 This is a Flask app based on the Palette Generator project from Colt Steele's OpenAI course on Udemy.
 Type in a description of a mood, idea, place or anything and this app will generates 2 to 8 colors that fit your description.

+## Usage

+Type in a descripiton of a mood, idea, place or anything and this app will generates 2 to 8 colors that fit your description.

+Click a color to add the Hex Code to your clipboard.

+By default Palette Jack will adds to the existing palette when you click Submit.
+To start fresh, check the 'Replace' checkbox and submit a new prompt and all the colors will be cleared before rendering new colors.

+Right click a color to delete it from the palette.

 ## Installation

 1. Clone the repository to your local machine: